What is inSync Compliance?

 What happens if I do not have a valid inSync Compliance license?

 If you do not have Elite Plus edition of inSync Cloud, then you will not be able to access inSync Compliance.
 Instead of the Compliance Dashboard, you will see a message requesting you to contact Druva Sales.

 If Elite Plus license is expired

 inSync will stop indexing data for all inSync users once the license expires.
 Additionally, cloud administrator will not be able to create, view, modify, or delete compliance policies, compliance templates, and sensitive data.
 However, inSync will retain the non-compliant violation information.
 Additionally, the non-compliance reports will not be displayed.

 What can I do if a policy violation is detected?

-You should generate the Non-Compliance report to identify the user, data sources, and files that violate your organization’s compliance policy.
-This report will help you investigate potential risks well in advance of a data breach.
-The report also helps you to get in touch with the respective end users to get them to protect their sensitive data.
-For more information, see Generate a Non-Compliance report.
+You should generate the Non-Compliance File Report and Non-Compliance Email Report to identify the user, data sources, and files that violate your organization’s compliance policy.
+These reports will help you investigate potential risks well in advance of a data breach.
+These reports also

 helpyou to get in touch with the respective end users to get them to protect their sensitive data.
 For more information, see Generate report.